mahdi-q/Movie-Character-App-Project/README.md

 - **useEffect Hook**: Manage side effects in functional components using the useEffect hook.
 - **Clean Up Data Fetching**: Properly cancel API requests and clean up resources.
 - **Local Storage**: Store and retrieve data in the browser's local storage.
+- **Custom Hook**: Reusable function that encapsulates logic using hooks.

 ## Packages